top of page

 Dialectical Behavior Therapy (DBT) is an evidence-based therapy that helps people manage overwhelming emotions, improve relationships, and respond to stress more effectively.

 For some people, emotions feel incredibly intense.
-A small conflict can lead to hours of distress, or a moment of frustration can turn into reactions that feel hard to control.
+A small conflict can lead to hours of distress, or a moment of frustration can trigger reactions that feel hard to control.
 You may find yourself saying or doing things in the moment that you later regret, or feeling stuck in cycles of emotional overwhelm.

 What Is DBT?